30 Brilliant Large Group Games and Workshop Activities

 The Viking

 Start with everyone standing in a circle.
 One person begins by shouting the word “Mjolner!” and air punches to the left or right to transfer the role of Viking.
 Play proceeds loudly and actively, as players respond with different words and by throwing the role of Viking around the room.
-This is a playful game that works to bring a lot of noise and energy to a big group!
+This is a playful game that works to bring a lot of noise and energy to big teams!

 Dance, Dance, Dance.